The following post is from Michelle of Mommy Misadventures: 4 Chrome Extensions for Your Workday

 Everyone has a favorite web browser.
-I’m a heavy Google user so it’s probably no surprise that Google Chrome tops my list.
-And while all major browsers have add-ons/extensions, programs that help extend browser functionality, I have to say that Chrome’s presentation of extensions are by far my favorite.
-I use Chrome extensively for both my work and personal browsing, and I thought I’d share four of my favorite Chrome-based extensions that I use during my workday.
+I’m a heavy Google user, so it’s probably no surprise that Google Chrome tops my list.
+And while all major browsers have add-ons/extensions and programs that help extend browser functionality, I have to say that Chrome’s presentation of extensions is by far my favorite.
+I use Chrome extensively for my work and personal browsing, and I thought I’d share four of my favorite Chrome-based extensions during my workday.

 I use a Google Voice number for my most of my business communications.

-This Google-created extension creates an icon in the upper right hand corner of your Chrome browser, allowing you to check incoming calls and voicemail at a glance.
+This Google-created extension creates an icon in the upper right-hand corner of your Chrome browser, allowing you to check incoming calls and voicemails at a glance.
 I find that it’s very handy, especially when I don’t always have my phone nearby or my Google Talk application launched.

-If you find yourself mindlessly surfing too much for your own good (like me!), then Chrome Nanny can help save your workday.
-You can set up a block list (blacklist) of specific URLs you know to be favorite time wasters or you you can also set up allowed URLs (whitelist) that only allow access to those URLs.
-What I like about Chrome Nanny is that you can either completely block access to a website OR you can set a time limit.
-Say for instance you need to check Facebook during the day, but you don’t want to spend more than half an hour on it.
+If you mindlessly surf too much for your own good (like me!), Chrome Nanny can help save your workday.
+You can set up a block list (blacklist) of specific URLs you know to be favorite time wasters or set up allowed URLs (whitelist) that only allow access to those URLs.
+What I like about Chrome Nanny is that you can either completely block website access or set a time limit.
+Say, for instance, you need to check Facebook during the day, but you don’t want to spend more than half an hour on it.
 You can create a block list that allows just that.

 Even though I love to write, I’m also very easily distracted.
-I find I’m much more focused on the task at hand when writing in a distraction free environment.
-For that, I love using WriteSpace which launches a blank screen that allows you to write with minimal distractions.
-For maximum effect, use this extension in full screen mode by pressing F11.
+I find I’m much more focused on the task at hand when writing in a distraction-free environment.
+I love using WriteSpace, which launches a blank screen that allows you to write with minimal distractions.
+For maximum effect, use this extension in full-screen mode by pressing F11.
 By default, the only distracting element onscreen is a status bar that shows you your current word/line/paragraph count.
-I find this useful but if you don’t like it, you can always turn it off in the options.
+I find this useful, but you can always turn it off in the options if you don’t like it.
 You can also change the background color and font to suit your tastes.

 What are some of your favorite Chrome-based extensions that you use for your work?